Creators in India walking a 'thin line', can't do anything 'remotely political': Anurag Kashyap | Entertainment

 ''And big no's not because anyone has said that you can't do that, it's because everybody is living in an atmosphere where they don't know how anybody is going to react.
 Right now, we're very fragile and we're very easily offended at anything.
 So, for creators in India, yes, it's a great time to create long-form storytelling and lots of new experimental stuff, but at the same time, we are walking a very thin line,'' Kashyap added.

-Actors Taapsee Pannu and Pavail Gulati, the stars of ''Dobaaraa'' also joined the actor for the conversation with film scholar Rachel Dwyer.
+Actors Taapsee Pannu and Pavail Gulati, the stars of ''Dobaaraa'' also joined the filmmaker for the conversation with film scholar Rachel Dwyer.

 Kashyap also talked about his most popular movie ''Gangs of Wasseypur'', which completed 10 years of its release last week.